-How do I decide which UF MBA Program option is the right one for me?
+How do I decide which UF MBA option is the right one for me?

 Does UF require any prerequisites?

-Can I apply to more than one UF MBA Program?
+Can I apply to more than one MBA Program?

-You should submit only one application to the program that is your top choice.
+Only one application should be submitted, and we advise applying to the program that is your top choice.
 The Admissions Committee may consider you for other programs if you are not eligible for your first choice.

-What if I can't get the application in by the recommended deadline?
+What if I can't submit the application by the deadline?

 How are the admissions criteria weighted?